 - StreamBank Monitoring App, a tablet-optimized application for collecting monitoring data in the field, and compiling that data for long-term analysis and reporting.

 The Freshwater Trust offers a variety of analytic services with this toolkit and uses it extensively with current program partners.
 Learn more.

 Geographic Information Systems

-Geographic Information Systems, or GIS, is a tool that manages, analyzes, and models data from our environment so that we can make smarter decisions to better conserve resources and protect biodiversity.
+A Geographic Information System, or GIS, is a tool that manages, analyzes and models data from our environment so that we can make smarter decisions to better conserve resources and protect biodiversity.
 GIS is used to answer a wide range of questions regarding spatial relationships at our project sites – from planning and design to implementation, data analysis, cartography and reporting.

 Our staff routinely employs GIS to perform accurate earth measurements, conduct spatial analysis involving geometric properties and perform remote “field” sampling.
 GIS software also affords us capacity for complex analysis using LiDAR (Light Detection and Ranging) and satellite data and to perform change detection, site selection modeling and hydrologic modeling.